HansLove/ContentHousing/README.md

 ## 📱 How to Use

 ### 1. Choose Content Type
-Select from four main content categories:
+Select from seven main content categories:
+- **General Post** - For flexible content on any topic
 - **Property Listing** - For individual property advertisements
 - **Market Update** - For market analysis and trends
 - **Buying Tips** - For educational content
 - **Industry News** - For industry updates and news
+- **Announcement** - For priority-based announcements
+- **Educational Content** - For structured learning content

 ### 2. Fill Out the Form
 Each content type has specific fields designed for that content:
+- **General Posts**: Title, category, content, author, hashtags
 - **Property Listings**: Property details, location, features, description, contact info
 - **Market Updates**: Market data, statistics, analysis, outlook
 - **Buying Tips**: Category, level, content, action steps
 - **Industry News**: Category, impact, summary, details, key takeaways
+- **Announcements**: Title, priority, content, action items, author
+- **Educational Content**: Topic, level, title, content, key points, author

 ### 3. Preview Your Content
 Click the "Preview" button to see exactly how your content will appear in Telegram